dlccyes/CollegeNotes/docs/UIUCNotes/CS519 Scientific Visualization.md

 - isosurface: points with the same value form a surface
     - $f(x, y, z)=C$
-- internal ambiguity: an isosurface splits the cube into 2
+- internal ambiguity: an isosurface splitting the cube into 2
     - e.g. here the 2 pyramids are separated from the other parts of the cube
         - ![[cs519-internal-amb-mc.png]]
 - face ambiguity: an isosurface cuts through a face of the cube